dnsimple/dnsimple-developer/content/use-cases/domain-registration.markdown

 ## Configure the API client

-As you will need to interact with the API extensively it is a good idea to create an adapter, to encapsulate the interaction between your system and our API.
+You'll need to interact with the API extensively, so it's a good idea to create an adapter to encapsulate the interaction between your system and our API.

 ~~~ruby
 require 'dnsimple'